 You’ll study with professors who conduct groundbreaking research, consult with companies, and bring their real-world experience on how to navigate the challenges presented by a complex organization into the classroom.

-- Eugene M. Caruso, studies social judgment, group decision-making and negotiation, egocentrism, perspective-taking, and ethics.
+Eugene M. Caruso, associate professor of behavioral science, studies social judgment, group decision making and negotiation, egocentrism, perspective-taking, and ethics.
 His published work includes "The Costs and Benefits of Undoing Egocentric Responsibility Assessments in Groups" and "When Perspective Taking Increases Taking: Reactive Egoism in Social Interaction," both written with N. Epley and M. H. Bazerman and published in the Journal of Personality and Social Psychology.

-- Nicholas Epley, conducts research on the experimental study of social cognition, perspective taking, and intuitive human judgment.
+Nicholas Epley, John Templeton Keller Professor of Behavioral Science, conducts research on the experimental study of social cognition, perspective taking, and intuitive human judgment.
 His research has appeared in more than two dozen journals, including the Journal of Personality and Social Psychology, Psychological Science, and the Journal of Experimental Social Psychology.
-His research has also been featured by the Wall Street Journal, CNN, Wired, and National Public Radio, among many others, and has been funded by the National Science Foundation.
+His research also has been featured by the Wall Street Journal, CNN, Wired, and National Public Radio, among many others, and has been funded by the National Science Foundation.

-- Bernd Wittenbrink, is interested in the psychology of person perception and social judgment, specifically the impact that stereotypes and group attitudes may have on people's decisions and behaviors.
+Bernd Wittenbrink, professor of behavioral science, is interested in the psychology of person perception and social judgment, specifically the impact that stereotypes and group attitudes may have on people's decisions and behaviors.
 His research has been published in the Journal of Personality and Social Psychology, the Journal of Experimental Social Psychology, and Social Cognition.
 His book on recent developments in attitude measurement, Implicit Measures of Attitudes, coauthored with N. Schwarz, is published by Guilford Press.

-- George Wu, studies the psychology of individual, managerial, and organizational decision-making; decision analysis; and cognitive biases in bargaining and negotiation.
+George Wu, professor of behavioral science, studies the psychology of individual, managerial, and organizational decision making; decision analysis; and cognitive biases in bargaining and negotiation.
 Wu is a department editor of Management Science and on numerous other editorial boards, including Decision Analysis, Journal of Behavioral Decision Making, Journal of Risk and Uncertainty, and Theory and Decision.